Financial District, Manhattan: Federal

+Politically, the Financial District in New York's 10th congressional district; as of 2022, it is represented by Dan Goldman.

 Police and crime

 Financial District and Lower Manhattan are patrolled by the 1st Precinct of the NYPD, located at 16 Ericsson Place.
 The 1st Precinct ranked 63rd safest out of 69 patrol areas for per-capita crime in 2010.
 Though the number of crimes is low compared to other NYPD precincts, the residential population is also much lower.
 As of 2018, with a non-fatal assault rate of 24 per 100,000 people, Financial District and Lower Manhattan's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 152 per 100,000 people is lower than that of the city as a whole.

 The 1st Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 86.3% between 1990 and 2018.
 The precinct reported 1 murder, 23 rapes, 80 robberies, 61 felony assaults, 85 burglaries, 1,085 grand larcenies, and 21 grand larcenies auto in 2018.